benjamindraper1996/CI_PP3_Hangman/README.md

 - Displays a warning when an invalid character is entered.
 - Tells the player when the enter a letter that is not in the word.
 - Provides feedback when the game has been won.
-- Gives the option to play again and prints the users total score after the game is finished.
+- Gives the option to play again and prints the users total when the next game starts.
 - User stories covered: 1, 5, 6, 7, 8, 12, 13

 <details>